 1. Serology (enzyme-linked immunosorbent assay [ELISA]): Positive serum antibodies against PT (validity of the test is limited due to difficulty in interpreting the results).
 Positive IgG titers in older children and adults reflect prior infection or vaccination.
 In patients who have not been vaccinated in the preceding 12 to 24 months, elevated levels of IgG against PT in ≥1 sample suggest a recent infection.
 Diagnosis is also likely based on an increase ≥100% or a decrease ≥50% in the antibody levels in the second serum sample collected 2 to 4 weeks after the first sample.

-1) The historic gold standard was B pertussis culture (eg, on Regan-Lowe or Bordet-Gengou medium) from secretions obtained by a nasopharyngeal aspirate or swab (use a Dacron or calcium alginate swab, not cotton swabs); however, it may yield 50% false-negative results (particularly in patients who have been vaccinated or treated with appropriate antibiotics).
+1) The historic gold standard was B pertussis culture (eg, on Regan-Lowe or Bordet-Gengou medium) from secretions obtained by a nasopharyngeal aspirate or swab (use a Dacron or calcium alginate swab, not cotton swabs); however, it may yield up to 50% false-negative results (particularly in patients who have been vaccinated or treated with appropriate antibiotics).

 2) Molecular studies (polymerase chain reaction [PCR]) that detect the genetic material of B pertussis in secretions have now become the most frequent means for the laboratory diagnosis of pertussis, given their rapid turnaround time and significantly improved sensitivity.
+Consult the local laboratory regarding accepted sample types for testing.

 3. Complete blood count: White blood cell (WBC) counts between 20,000 and 30,000/microL with lymphocytes predominant in the differential blood count (although not pathognomonic, this feature is helpful in establishing diagnosis).
 WBC counts are often normal in adolescents and adults (particularly in the elderly).
 High WBC counts (ie, >30,000/microL) in infants have been associated with mortality.

 In adolescents and adults start therapy within 3 weeks of the onset of cough.
 An early intervention at the onset of the catarrhal phase alleviates the course of pertussis.
 Therapy instituted in the paroxysmal phase shortens the contagious period but has no effect on the clinical manifestations of the disease.
 First-line agents are oral macrolides: azithromycin 500 mg on day 1 followed by 250 mg once daily on days 2 to 5; clarithromycin 500 mg bid for 7 days or erythromycin 500 mg qid for 14 days.
-In patients allergic to or intolerant of macrolides, use sulfamethoxazole/trimethoprim 960 mg bid for 14 days.
+In patients allergic to or intolerant of macrolides, use sulfamethoxazole 800 mg/trimethoprim 160 mg bid for 14 days.

 Patients with chronic comorbidities and young infants will often require hospitalization (they may have a severe course of infection and are at high risk for complications).
 Oxygen therapy or ventilatory support may be necessary in severe cases.